SimonWessling/gw-sketch/README.txt

 # GWSketch

-This is a sketching tool that allows drawing to a canvas with various tools known from common photo editing software.
+This is a basic sketching tool that allows drawing to a canvas with various tools known from common photo editing software.
-It was developed as a first prototype for Gelsenwasser AG within ten days and is based on the Literally Canvas library.
+It is based on the Literally Canvas library.

 ** Features **